Champions League final stadiums 2026-2030: venues and 2030 status

 The Champions League final is the only fixture in football where the journey gets as much planning as the match itself.
 Tickets are a lottery — most fans go without a guaranteed seat and watch in the host city's fan zone.
 The host city is the trip.
 The stadium decides whether you're spending matchday on a U-Bahn or a tube or a tram.

-This is a pragmatic guide to every confirmed and provisional final venue from 2026 to 2030.
+This is a pragmatic guide to every confirmed and bidding final venue from 2026 to 2030.
 We've covered the stadium itself, the bit of the city you'll be in, what the fan zone has historically looked like at this venue, and what to expect on the day.
+If you are building your own final-ground watchlist, Footbeen's stadium tracker and stadium map are the easiest way to keep confirmed venues, maybes and places you've already visited in one view.

 2026 — Puskás Aréna, Budapest

 Puskás Aréna is the rebuilt national stadium of Hungary, opened in 2019 on the site of the old Népstadion.
+UEFA has now confirmed the 2026 final as Paris Saint-Germain vs Arsenal, and we have a current Champions League Final 2026 guide for the matchup, venue and Budapest planning details.
 Capacity for the final: 67,000.

 What the city does well: Budapest is the cheapest of the recent CL final hosts, and the most under-rated.
 The stadium is on the Pest side, three Metro stops from the city centre.
 The thermal baths are a genuinely good post-match wind-down at 1am after the final whistle.